 If applicants do not have a specific research project, they should outline their relevant academic interests and will be given an opportunity to develop a project, in conjunction with a scholar, over the course of the internship.

-Though the internship is designed to last eight to nine weeks, start and end dates are flexible and can be altered to accommodate the applicant’s school schedule.
+Though the internship is designed to last seven to nine weeks, start and end dates are flexible and can be altered to accommodate the applicant’s school schedule.